Turing Machines

 A lot of computations fall into this category.

 When writing a Turing machine to carry out a computation or decide a question, don’t just guess!
-Use a real online simulator to check your work!
+There are a couple of online simulators out there, such as this one and this one, so you can check your work!

 Exercise: Write your own simulator.